uncenter/uncenter.dev/src/posts/npm-install-everything.md

 Set on our new plan, we updated the code and triggered [our GitHub Actions workflow](https://github.com/everything-registry/everything/blob/1aef5aa3aa5e3d0e2107063cad6ce63f9cba9b0b/.github/workflows/release.yml)...

-{% image "plan-b-countdown.png" %}
+{% image "plan-b-countdown.png", "Screenshot of chat messages in a Discord channel counting down before I triggered the workflow to publish our packages" %}

 It worked!
 The [GitHub Action logs](https://github.com/everything-registry/everything/actions/runs/7361935655/job/20039814620) rolled in, one after another, as the packages slowly got published.
 We had a brief scare after realizing that [GitHub Actions jobs and workflows have a maximum time](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration) that we might reach, but some quick calculations revealed that we had no cause for worry.
 Workflow jobs time out after 6 hours, and at the current rate of one package published every ~4.5 seconds, we could comfortably publish 4,800+ packages in that time.

-{% image "plan-b-success.png" %}
+{% image "plan-b-success.png", "Screenshot of Discord chat messages where I sent the link of the first chunk package on NPM followed by excited reactions" %}

 We all went back to doing other things, and I checked the logs occasionally.
 Half an hour later though, we ran into a different problem... we had been rate limited.
 In 32 minutes, we had published 454 packages: the main `everything` package, all five "chunks", but only 448 "sub-chunks".
 It was only a fraction (roughly 14%) of everything (hah, pun intended) we needed to publish.